fusion809/fusion809.github.io-old2/_posts/2016/02/DE/09-gnome.md

 * GIMP (image editing program, similar to Adobe Photoshop).
 * GNOME Terminal.
 * GParted (partition editing program).

-### Customizability
-GNOME is fairly customizable, its keyboard shortcuts and theme can be customized, it can be extended by use of plugins (although I personally find that most of these extensions or plugins are not compatible with the current release of GNOME), startup applications can be customized, *etc.* These are all customized via GNOME Settings or the GNOME Tweak Tool.
-Most of its extensions/plugins are also fairly limited in how much they can be customized.

-### Features
-GNOME's feature set can be extended using extensions/plugins, although it is important to note that many such extensions are only compatible with older releases of GNOME.
-These extensions can be installed from within one's web browser, although this method of installing extensions is only compatible with select few web browsers such as Firefox.
-It is one of the most feature-packed DEs and, in fact, I have found its Wayland session to be the most stable of all the Wayland sessions I have tried (which includes Hawaii, GNOME on Wayland and Plasma on Wayland).
-It is stable enough for me to use it long-term without too much of a stability problem.
-Hawaii always crashes soon after it is started for me, while Plasma on Wayland usually crashes soon after starting, although I have managed to boot a Kubuntu live USB running on Wayland without it crashing immediately, although it did not take much to make it crash after it started.

 ### Obtaining It
 * {% include Search/debian.md package="gnome" %}